mattbailey0/mattmattmatt_2/art.md

 permalink: /art/
 ---

 I make music and other noises that may or may not qualify as music and art and other things that may or may not qualify as art.
-A lot of this I publish and perform under my Mouth Noises project.
+A lot of this I publish and perform as Crufft (neé Mouth Noises).
 In any case, it's all here.